wilson9001/HW6/README.md

 3e (echoserveri only).
 Enter "Ctrl-C" on the window in which "nc" was first executed to interrupt it.
 What happens to the "nc" processes in the other windows?

     Umm nothing?
 Was something supposed to happen?
 They all still echo my input...
+Killing the ncat process didn't stop any of the servers from running or to report anything...

 Stop the server by using "Ctrl-C".